 Manu’s father is protesting on the sacred mountain Mauna Kea against the establishment of a gigantic telescope.

-On a neighboring mountain, six NASA scientists practice living on Mars, and under the ground and the water, the Kilauea volcano quivers fatefully.
+On a neighbouring mountain, six NASA scientists practice living on Mars, and under the ground and the water, the Kilauea volcano quivers fatefully.

 The scientific view of the world and the cosmology of the indigenous people are both components of director Sarah Christman’s feature debut.
 With an artist’s eye for details and plenty of time for amazement, Swarm Season challenges our understanding of nature, the world and ourselves.